-Hepatic impairment: No dosage adjustment is necessary in patients with mild hepatic impairment (Child-Pugh Class A).
-Treatment should be initiated at half the recommended dose in patients with moderate hepatic impairment (with serum albumin 25-35 g/L or Child-Pugh Class B).
+Hepatic Impairment: No dosage adjustment is necessary in patients with mild hepatic impairment (Child-Pugh Class A).
+Treatment should be initiated at half the recommended dose in patients with moderate liver impairment (with serum albumin 25-35 g/L or Child-Pugh Class B.

-Patients with severe hepatic impairment (Child-Pugh Class C) have not been studied (see section 4.4).
+Patients with severe hepatic impairment (Child-Pugh Class C) have not been studied (see Special warnings and precautions for use - Hepatic Effects).
 The use of celecoxib in this patient population is not recommended.

-Renal impairment: No dosage adjustment is necessary in patients with mild or moderate renal impairment.
-There is no clinical experience in patients with severe renal impairment (see section 4.4).
+Renal Impairment: No dosage adjustment is necessary in patients with mild or moderate renal impairment.
+There is no clinical experience in patients with severe renal impairment (see Special warnings and precautions for Use - Renal Effects).
 The use of celecoxib in this patient population is not recommended.

-Co-administration with Fluconazole: Celecoxib should be introduced at the half the recommended dose in patients receiving fluconazole, a CYP2C9 inhibitor.
-Caution is advised when co-administering celecoxib with other CYP2C9 inhibitors (see section 4.5).
+Co-administration with Fluconazole: Celecoxib should be introduced at half the recommended dose in patients receiving fluconazole, a CYP2C9 inhibitor.
+Caution is advised when co-administering celecoxib with other CYP2C9 inhibitors (see Interaction with other medicinal Products and other forms of interaction).